Why we may terminate your registration

 The Code of Professional Conduct (Code) regulates your personal and professional conduct as a registered tax practitioner.
 If, following an investigation, we find you have failed to comply with the Code, we may impose one or more administrative sanctions, including termination of your registration.

 For more information refer Failing to comply with your obligations

 A company is no longer registered with ASIC

-If your tax agent, BAS agent or tax (financial) adviser company is no longer registered with the Australian Securities and Investments Commission (ASIC) and ceases to exist according to ASIC records, then we will terminate your company's registration.
+If your tax or BAS agent company is no longer registered with the Australian Securities and Investments Commission (ASIC) and ceases to exist according to ASIC records, then we will terminate your company's registration.

 Notice of termination

 If we decide to terminate your registration, we will: